 • it is also a good idea to pack an electric insect repeller and hand disinfectant

-Hospitals, phone numbers and contacts in Vietnam:
+Hospitals, clinics and phone numbers + contacts in Vietnam:

 First-aid hotline: 115